mmaroti/uasat/README.md

 the matrix multiplication is evaluated using disjunction and conjunction (instead of boolean addition and product) and the arrow is the logical element-wise implication.
-Operations, equations and other mathematical objects and properties can be also expressed using tensors and tensor operations, and these are captured in this package.
-You should use these and resort to raw tensor manipulation when you cannot express your problem otherwise.
+Operations, equations and other mathematical objects and properties can also be expressed using tensors and tensor operations, and these are captured in this package.
+You should use these classes in your program and resort to raw tensor manipulation only when you cannot express your problem otherwise.

 ## License

 The code is licensed under the GNU [GPL](LICENSE) version 2 or later.
+Internally, the code uses the SAT4J jar package for sat solving (licensed under the LGPL) or produces a DIMACS file which can be parsed and solved by external SAT solvers, such as MiniSat.

 If you use this code for anything serious in your research, please let me know.